2004 United States presidential election: Objections and conspiracy theories

+After the election, many blogs published false rumors claiming to show evidence that voter fraud had prevented Kerry from winning.
 Although the overall result of the election was not challenged by the Kerry campaign, Green Party presidential candidate David Cobb and Libertarian Party presidential candidate Michael Badnarik obtained a recount in Ohio.
 This recount was completed December 28, 2004, although on January 24, 2007, a jury convicted two Ohio elections officials of selecting precincts to recount where they already knew the hand total would match the machine total, thereby avoiding having to perform a full recount.
+Independent candidate Ralph Nader obtained a recount in 11 New Hampshire precincts that used Accuvote voting machines.